- Parent Category: Advanced News Lessons

 - Written by Chris Cotter

-In many countries, the woman changes her name when she gets married.
-Based on tradition, she takes her husband's family name.
-However, long ago, this meant that the woman had become the property of her husband.
+In many countries, tradition has had the woman assume her husband's family name upon marriage.
+Long, long ago, this signified that the woman became the property of her husband.
 Times have definitely changed.

 Preview some of the lesson material:

 Warm Up: Do you agree or disagree?
 Why?

 - Your name isn't as important as your character.

 - It's important for a woman to change her last name when she gets married.

 - Men should change their last name when they get married.

 - Anyone should be able to change their name anytime they want.

 Fragments: Remember how the fragments were used, and complete the sentence from today's article.